Valve has explained why it thinks you’ll be rather taken with the range of upcoming Steam Machines in an interview at CES 2014.

 Valve’s Jeff Cain said PC gamers have been asking for a portable experience for their high-end gaming PCs, and Steam Machines are just Valve’s way of fulfilling their request.

 “We’ve been hearing for quite some time that [our customers] don’t want to leave all the features that Steam offers just because they want to switch the rooms in which they play their games,” explained Cain.
-“Our focus has really been on taking that Steam ecosystem, all the features and capabilities that Steam offers to our customers, and basically transporting that to the living room so they can have the same experience there.”

 Thanks to SteamOS, gamers will be able to experience pretty much the same desktop experience on their new living room games console.